-The IIC is approved by the Connecticut State Approving Agency to train eligible veterans and their dependents.
-Please contact the VA hotline with any questions at 1(888) 442-4551.
+The International Institute of Cosmetology has been approved by the Connecticut State Approving Agency to train eligible veterans and their dependents.
+Please contact the VA hotline with any questions at 1 (888) 442-4551.

 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
 This school will not: